Walk-forward validation — why most stock-prediction backtests lie

 If they can't explain it in two sentences, or the answer is "we used the last 5 years", run.

 This article is educational content.
-Nothing here is financial advice.
-See our Methodology page for technical detail on how Trading Agent's models are built, validated, and shipped.
+Nothing here is financial advice, a recommendation to buy or sell any security, or directed at any individual's circumstances.
+Trading Agent is a quantitative research tool operated by WU Capital Limited (New Zealand).
+See our Methodology page for technical detail on how the models are built, validated, and shipped.